r29taheri/r29taheri/README.md

 - 💻 Responsible for developing and implementing the user interface.
 - 👥 Collaborated with the development team to complete the project on time and within budget.

-### Amygdalab (Senior Frontend Developer -> Lead Frontend Developer)
+### Global Solution Armenia (Senior Frontend Developer)
-- 🌐 Developed web applications using JavaScript, TypeScript, React.js, and Material-UI.
+- 🌍 Worked with different technologies such as JavaScript, TypeScript, Angular, Vue.js, and React.js.
-- 📱 Led the development of a KYC platform that seamlessly operated on mobile devices and across various browsers.
+- 🤝 Communicated directly with clients to ensure projects were completed to satisfaction and on time.
-- 🏢 Assumed a leadership role as the team grew.
+- 👨‍🏫 Mentored and guided interns, teaching them the necessary skills and knowledge for real tasks.

-### Ludia (Senior Frontend Developer)
+### PayGear (Mid Frontend Developer)
-- 🎮 Worked on the internal web application that supervised and managed the company's games, utilizing Angular for development and maintenance.
+- 🚀 Worked with Angular.js, Bootstrap, and Gulp.js.
-- 🚀 Developed and maintained the internal web application for game management.
+- ⚡ Successfully migrated the project to Angular 2+ (specifically Angular 4).
-- 🔄 Collaborated on agile projects using JIRA, Confluence, Bitbucket.
+- 🌟 Expanded skill set with Vue.js, Nuxt.js, Node.js, Express.js, and MongoDB through a merger with another startup.

 ## 🌎 Relocation
 Life is an adventure, and I embrace it fully! 🚀 My journey began in Iran, where I took my first steps into the world of programming.
 Later, I moved to Armenia, where I met my amazing wife and further expanded my skills.
 Together, we embarked on a new chapter in Montreal, QC, Canada, embracing new opportunities and cultural experiences.
 And now, we have found our home in the vibrant city of Austin, TX, USA.